-The more ideas and involvement you give us the more the creative energy gets going to make your photos that much more uniquely yours.
-Go ahead, drop us a line and fire away to see what we do for you!
+The more ideas and involvement you give me the more the creative energy gets going to make your photos that much more uniquely yours.
+Go ahead, drop me a line and fire away to see what I can do for you!

 On our way up to Lake Michigan I wondered if in fact we wouldn’t also be getting a bit messier than usual at a location shoot.
 Thunderstorms were in the forecast and we hit a good drizzle as we neared one of my favorite beaches, Weko Beach in Bridgman, Michigan.
 The rain was gone when we parked but there was lightning in the distance so I opted to keep the light stands and tripod in the car!